San Diego Top 7 Amazing Engagement Session Locations

 Note: The trailhead is pretty hidden but plenty of parking on the street.
 Trail down can be slippery.

 I don’t really know how to explain this special place, it’s literally an ultimate playground and there are just so much to do and explore!
 The drive here is inviting by itself and you’ll have a taste of Mars when visiting here!
 Gotta experience it by yourself!
-Best part: Spring = super bloom!
+Best part: Spring = flower bloom!
 Also, being close to Julian means apple pies on the way back!

 View types: Desert, mountains, cliffs, canyons, out of space